The Ultimate Guide to Pour-Over Coffee: Techniques, Tips, and Tricks

 • Avoid pouring onto the filter: Pouring water directly onto the paper filter can lead to under-extraction as the water may bypass the coffee grounds.
 Always aim to pour onto the coffee, not the filter.

 • Mind the brew time: The total brew time can affect the taste of your coffee.
 If your brew time is too short, your coffee may taste sour due to under-extraction.
-If it’s too long, your coffee may taste bitter due to over-extraction.
+If it's too long, over-extraction may make your coffee taste bitter.
 Adjust your pour speed accordingly to hit the ideal brew time.

 Fixing Common Pour-Over Coffee Problems

 Brewing pour-over coffee is as much an art as it is a science.
 It requires precision, patience, and practice.
-However, even the most experienced baristas can encounter issues that affect the taste and quality of the final brew.
+However, even the most experienced baristas can encounter issues affecting the final brew's taste and quality.

-For instance, the brewing time and process vary depending on which pour-over device you use.
+For instance, the brewing time and process vary depending on your pour-over device.
 The table below summarizes the brewing times for the four most common brewing devices.

 Pour-Over Device